It’s incredible what life can do to your confidence.

 Sometimes I wish I could be four again, or seven, or even ten.

-My mum and dad will tell you that at four years of age I was fearless – the epitome of confidence.
+At four years of age I was fearless – the epitome of confidence.

 Isn’t it sad though, that by the time we are adults, many of us are better at dwelling on our imperfections than our potential?